Have you ever tried hama beads, aka perler beads? Learn how to make a perler bead bracelet in this tutorial. Easy and fun for adults or kids.

 Instructions

-- Make sure the start and finish of your bracelet end at different angles so they'll match up when you form the bracelet.
+- Place the perler beads on the pegboards to create the bracelet.
+Make sure the start and finish of your bracelet end at different angles so they'll match up when you form the loop.

 - Leave the bracelet to cool on the glass.
 This will help it keep its shape.

-Now that you know how to make these bracelets, are are some other projects you need to check out:
+Now that you know how to make these bracelets, here are some other perler projects you need to check out:

 Pearl